 The Peloponnese is… Greece in scale.
 Here you can find all the things that make Greece unique and your journey one of a kind!

-A gastronomy and wine paradise: a fertile land famous for the extra virgin olive oil from the exquisite quality Koroneiki variety olives, its orange groves and the vineyards that produce high-quality wines.
+A gastronomy and wine paradise.
+This fertile land is world-renowned for the extra virgin olive oil it produces, extracted from the exquisite olive variety, named Koroneiki.
+Endless orange groves and beautiful vineyards catch the eye of the traveler.

-Here is the place where the Greek word Philoxenia (hospitality) finds its true meaning.
-The warmth of its welcoming people makes you feel at home.
+The Greek word Philoxenia (hospitality) finds its true meaning here.
+The warmth of its welcoming people makes any traveler feel at home.

 Ideal for: Culture lovers, outdoor and multi-sport enthusiasts, gastronomy and wine treasure hunters.

 The Peloponnese, the largest Greek peninsula in the southern part of the country, is connected to the Greek mainland through the Corinth Canal (constructed in 1893) and the Rio-Antirio bridge.
-It has four south-pointing peninsulas (the Messenian, the Mani, the Cape Malea, and the Argolid).
+It has four south-pointing peninsulas.
+Messenia, Mani, Cape Malea, and Argolida.
+Each with its unique characteristics!

-It can satisfy every taste and make any journey an unforgettable experience offering amazing hikes, biking routes with interchanging mountain and coastal scenery, fast flowing rivers, and kilometers of coastline for surfers, kayakers, and sand castle builders!
+It can satisfy every taste and make any journey an unforgettable experience.
+With its diverse landscapes it is truly a paradise for adventure travel.
+Amazing hikes, great biking routes, fast flowing rivers, and kilometres of beautiful coastline for surfers, kayakers and sand castle builders!